meghna-iksula/Interior-Designer/README.md

 # Interior-Designer

-It is a statis website built using HTML and CSS.
+It is a static website built using HTML and CSS.